bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 #### What should you provide BigCommerce?
 If you would like configuration options to be set up for your carrier, please specify the following for each configuration option when you [submit your app](#submit-your-app)
-- Label: This is the text that will be displayed on the merchant's UI when they connect
+- **Label**: This is the text that will be displayed on the merchant's UI when they connect
-- Whether or not the configuration option is required
+- **Required**: Whether or not the configuration option is required
-- Type of configuration option
+- **Type**: Type of configuration option

 These are the types of configuration options that we currently allow, along with :
 - Text